 You’ve made it to week 28 of your pregnancy — 26 weeks from conception!
-Chance are you’re feeling good and finally looking obviously pregnant to your friends and family.
-Let’s talk about baby weight and common pregnancy symptoms at week 28.
+Chances are you’re feeling pretty good overall and finally looking obviously pregnant not only to your friends and family but even to strangers.
+You may notice extra smiles, people holding doors for you, and a bit of extra attention when you’re out and about.
+What else is going on besides that cute bump?
+Let’s talk about baby weight and another common pregnancy symptom you may experience at week 28.

 Week 28 Pregnancy: Baby Weight

 The third trimester is the “growth” period of your pregnancy, and you can expect your baby and belly to drastically grow in size and shape over the next several weeks.
 At 28 weeks, your baby is about 14 to 15 inches long from crown to heel.
 She weighs up to 2 lbs, 12 ounces (1).